 |2.
 Deserialize the image of the incremental data, and obtain the pre-image, the post-image , and other attributes. |

 |3.
 Convert the dataTypeNumber values in the deserialized data into the data types of the corresponding database. |

 Note For more information, see the following sections of this topic:

 The following steps show how to run the Kafka client to consume tracked data.
 In this example, IntelliJ IDEA Community Edition 2018.1.4 for Windows is used.

 - Create a change tracking task.
 For more information, see Track data changes from an ApsaraDB RDS for MySQL instance, Track data changes from a PolarDB for MySQL cluster, or Track data changes from a self-managed Oracle database.

 - Create one or more consumer groups.
 For more information, see Create consumer groups.

 - Download the Kafka client demo and decompress the package.
-Note Click and select Download ZIP to download the package.
+Note Click the icon and select Download ZIP to download the package.